Peaceful Anti-Police Brutality Protests Continue Across The Country

 Mayor Lori Lightfoot had previously shut down parts of the city's Lake Shore Drive to facilitate protests and set a 9 p.m. curfew for the city, the Chicago Tribune reported.

 The Union Park rally came just after the Chicago Teachers Union held a march with students and other organizations to announce its support of the effort to remove police officers from schools.
-Districts in several other cities have already moved to cut ties with police (often called "resource officers") in schools, including schools in Minneapolis and Portland.
+Districts in several other cities, including including in Minneapolis and Portland, have already moved to cut ties with police (often called "resource officers") in schools.

 San Francisco